Home > Tours > Australia Tours > Queensland Tours > Longreach & Outback QLD Spectacular

 Due to the vast remoteness, Burke & Wills Roadhouse becomes an essential stop for locals and travellers to break up any journey or for fuel and food.
 We learn of the expedition in 1860/61 before heading onto Normanton and into Karumba.

-We depart this morning and travel back to Normanton, situated on the Normanton River, before continuing on to Georgetown.
-From here we head south to Cobbold Gorge, a geological wonderland set on Robin Hood Station.
+This morning we continue on to Georgetown and then head south to Cobbold Gorge, a geological wonderland set on Robin Hood Station.
 We overnight at Cobbold Village in modern cabins with ensuite bathroom facilities.
 Stay: Cobbold Village (B/L/D)

 This morning we take part in a 2 hour river cruise on Cobbold Gorge.
 The gorge stretches for approximately 6 kilometres and consists of a series of waterholes bound by spectacular rocky cliffs.
 Afterwards, we'll make our way to Undara Volcanic National Park, which protects the longest lava tube cave system in the world.
 We arrive at Undara Experience and check in to our unique accommodation consisting of restored railway carriages and pioneer huts, all with private ensuite facilities.